Solo Founder vs. Co-Founder in Micro-SaaS: What the Data Actually Shows

 - Qualitatively better product decisions (based on pivot success rates)

-The advisor model works particularly well in high-opportunity niches (score 7+) where you need domain expertise and network but don't need a co-founder in the trenches daily.
+The advisor model works particularly well in high-opportunity niches (a high validation score+) where you need domain expertise and network but don't need a co-founder in the trenches daily.

 When Each Structure Wins: A Decision Framework